 Links to the Orders:

-This was the second phase of a process which began last spring when mass tort and consumer class action attorneys filed the first wave of COVID-19 Business Income cases, many alleged as class actions, and then sought to have them centralized in one district, most prominently the Eastern District of Pennsylvania, which sits in Philadelphia.
+This was the second phase of a process that began last spring when mass tort and consumer class action attorneys filed the first wave of COVID-19 Business Income cases, many alleged as class actions, and then sought to have them centralized in one district, most prominently the Eastern District of Pennsylvania, which sits in Philadelphia.

 In August, the MDL Panel denied the initial centralization motions but agreed to consider insurer by insurer multidistrict proceedings for Underwriters at Lloyds, Cincinnati Insurance Company, Hartford, Society, and Travelers.
 All the insurers, and some of the plaintiffs, opposed those motions.